Babak-Esmaeili/Risk-informed-Safe-LPV-Control/README.md

 ## 🧠 Abstract

-This paper presents a risk-informed data-driven safe control design approach for stochastic uncertain nonlinear systems modeled as LPV systems.
-A model-based probabilistic safe controller is first designed to guarantee probabilistic λ-contractivity of a given safe set.
-A direct data-driven representation of the closed-loop LPV system is then used to design a minimum-variance risk-averse safe controller that minimizes the variance of safety violations.
-Two practical examples are provided: (1) a magnetic suspension system computing safe-control gains to satisfy position/velocity constraints, and (2) a robotic vehicle path-tracking scenario where MATLAB-computed gains are deployed in a Python ROS 2 node for real-time safety-critical control, demonstrated in Gazebo simulation and real-world tests.
+This paper presents a risk-informed data-driven safe control design approach for a class of stochastic uncertain nonlinear discrete-time systems.
+The nonlinear system is modeled using linear parameter-varying (LPV) systems.
+A model-based probabilistic safe controller is first designed to guarantee probabilistic λ-contractivity (i.e., stability and invariance) of the LPV system with respect to a given polyhedral safe set.
+To obviate the requirement of knowing the LPV system model and to bypass identifying its open-loop model, its closed-loop data-based representation is provided in terms of state and scheduling data as well as a decision variable.
+It is shown that the variance of the closed-loop system, as well as the probability of safety satisfaction, depends on the decision variable and the noise covariance.
+A minimum-variance direct data-driven gain-scheduling safe control design approach is presented next by designing the decision variable such that all possible closed-loop system realizations satisfy safety with the highest confidence level.
+This minimum-variance approach is a control-oriented learning method since it minimizes the variance of the state of the closed-loop system with respect to the safe set, and thus minimizes the risk of safety violation.
+Unlike the certainty-equivalent approach that results in a risk-neutral control design, the minimum-variance method leads to a risk-averse control design.
+It is shown that the presented direct risk-averse learning approach requires weaker data richness conditions than existing indirect learning methods based on system identification and can lead to a lower risk of safety violation.
+Two simulation examples along with an experimental validation on an autonomous vehicle are provided to show the effectiveness of the presented approach.

 ---